-- Calls from your bank, credit card company, or utility company
+- Calls from your bank, credit card company or utility company

-- Tech support calls wanting to help you with computer issues
+- Tech support calls for computer issues

 Do your research

 Always research any information the caller provides.
-Skilled scammers can make phone calls seem legitimate by masquerading as banks or government agencies, and sometimes they’re quite good at it.
+Skilled scammers can make phone calls seem legitimate by masquerading as banks or government agencies – and sometimes they’re quite good at it.

 How To Protect Yourself From Phishing